-The following signal words and meanings are intended to explain the levels of risk associated with this product.

-SYMBOL SIGNAL MEANING DANGER: Indicates an imminently hazardous situation, which, if not avoided, will result in death or serious injury.
-WARNING: Indicates a potentially hazardous situation, which, if not avoided, could result in death or serious injury.
-CAUTION: Indicates a potentially hazardous situation, which, if not avoided, may result in minor or moderate injury.
+The following g signal words and me anings are intended to explain the levels of risk associated with this product.
+MEANING A DANGER: Indicates an imminently hazardous situation, which, if not avoided, will result in death or serious injury.
+A WARNING: Indicates a potentially hazardous situation, which, if not avoided, could result in death or serious injury.
+A CAUTION: Indicates a potentially hazardous situation, which, if not avoided, may result in minor or moderate injury.
 CAUTION: (Without Safety Alert Symbol) Indicates a situation that may result in property damage.